DATE :

 The value of original cases:

-A 1950s-1960s Fender or Gibson case can be worth $500-$1,500 on its own
+Vintage Fender or Gibson cases can be worth significant amounts on their own

 Matching serial numbers or date stamps on cases can confirm provenance